fkie-cad/cwe_checker/README.md

 ## What is cwe_checker? ##
 *cwe_checker* is a suite of tools to detect common bug classes such as use of dangerous functions and simple integer overflows.
 These bug classes are formally known as [Common Weakness Enumerations](https://cwe.mitre.org/) (CWEs).
 Its main goal is to aid analysts to quickly find vulnerable code paths.

 Its main focus are ELF binaries that are commonly found on Linux and Unix operating systems. *cwe_checker* is built on top of [BAP](https://github.com/BinaryAnalysisPlatform/bap)(Binary Analysis Platform).
 By using BAP, we are not restricted to one low level instruction set architectures like Intel x86.
-BAP lifts several of them to one common intermediate represenetation (IR). cwe_checker implements its analyses on this IR.
-At time of writing, BAP 1.5 supports Intel x86/x64, ARM, MIPS, and PPC amongst others.
+BAP lifts several of them to one common intermediate representation (IR). cwe_checker implements its analyses on this IR.
+At time of writing, BAP 1.6 supports Intel x86/x64, ARM, MIPS, and PPC amongst others.
 Hence, this makes *cwe_checker* a valuable tool for firmware analysis.

 *cwe_checker* implements a modular architecture that allows to add new analyses with ease.
 So far the following analyses are implemented across several BAP plugins:
 -   [CWE-125](https://cwe.mitre.org/data/definitions/125.html): Out-of-bounds read (via emulation)